Dark Chicken Noodle Soup

 Chicken soup is good for the soul.
 Or so I’ve heard.
-I wonder if dark chicken soup with noodles fits into that category.
+I wonder if dark chicken noodle soup fits into that category.
 Let’s find out, shall we?

 I haven’t been feeling great lately.
 I have bronchitis.
 Worse. yesterday morning I woke up to disappointing news from my home country.
 I’m not going to get into the details here because:

 it’s way too upsetting and I don’t want to ruin your day;

 it’s very political – I’ll wait until we know each other better before showing you my openly bleeding heart.

 If you’re Canadian it’s obvious what I’m upset about so I won’t bore you.
 If you’re from elsewhere, I hear that the news is spreading and is being taken as a signal of things to come.
 I certainly hope not *sigh*.

 (If you don’t know what I’m talking about and want to find out, read this: A Bit of Good but Mostly Bad and Ugly.

 Anyhow, regardless of whether you are similarly disappointed or of whether you also have bronchitis, you probably agree that there are days when the comfort of chicken soup is required.
 Yesterday was that day for me.
 I therefore begin my recurring series Tales of a Leftover Chicken with:

 Deep Dark Chicken Noodle Soup for a Deep Dark Day